Subjects Inside: Article

 find the CFA proposal unconstitutional on numerous grounds.

 Unlike COS, CFA supports only one amendment proposal: the balanced budget amendment.
-But even here, CFA has never released the
+CFA proposes

 the multi step process of Article V (proposal, ratification and

 enactment joined by 38 states."
 CFA proposes the vote on a proposed